solo-io/workshops/gloo-portal/README.md

 * Closing connection 0
 ```

-Congratulations! you just secured you API with Basic Auth!
+Congratulations! you just secured you API with Basic Auth and rate limiting!